 China’s Market is Huge and the Potential is Even Bigger Online

-China’s online retail sakes is huge and potentially bigger.
+China’s online retail sales are huge and potentially bigger.
 In 2015, online retail sales in China totaled $581 billion, a 33% rise from 2014.
-Except popular sporting goods, there are more products sold online in a large amount, such as smartphones, groceries, beer, antiques, and even art.
+Except for popular sporting goods, there are more products sold online in a large amount, such as smartphones, groceries, beer, antiques, and even art.

 A growing portion of China’s 1.4 billion people are making discretionary purchases every day, and it’s showing no signs of stopping.
-By 2020, BCG forecasts there will be 280 million affluent consumers in China with a disposable income of $20K to $1m.
-Between now and then, average incomes will have tripled, if not more.
+In 2020, there are more than 280 million affluent consumers in China with a disposable income of $20K to $1m.
 In general, whatever you’re selling, it’s hard not to take notice of China.

-The truth is almost Chinese people are more willing to buy things from the e-commerce platforms.
-For them, they love buying western products because Western brands are generally perceived as higher quality and safer, with more “cool-factor”.
+The truth is almost all Chinese people are more willing to buy things from e-commerce platforms.
+For them, they love buying western products because Western brands are generally perceived as higher quality and safer, with more “cool factor”.

-5 Most Popular Sporting Goods Brands in China
+5 Most Popular Global and Chinese Sportswear Brands in China

-As mentioned above, Chinese people prefer Western brands than any else brands, such as Nike or Adidas.
+As mentioned above, Chinese people prefer Western brands to any else brands, such as Nike or Adidas.

 Founded in Germany by Adolf Dassler in 1948, Adidas entered China in 1997, almost 20 years behind competitor Nike, which helps explain the market gap, but as the second most popular athletic brand in China, and a vast retail network, Adidas isn’t particularly worried

-How to Market Your Sporting Goods in China?
+How to Market Your Sportwear brand in China?